superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 1. the streaming ingestion pipeline
 2. the retrieval client

-The **streaming ingestion pipeline** runs 24/7 to keep the vector DB synced up with current raw LinkedIn posts data source, while the **retrieval client** is used in RAG applications to query the vector DB.
+The **streaming ingestion pipeline** runs 24/7 to keep the vector DB synced up with current raw LinkedIn posts in our data source, while the **retrieval client** is used in RAG applications to query the vector DB.
 These 2 components **communicate with each other only through the vector DB**.

 ### 1.1.
 The streaming ingestion pipeline